1. The Process of U.S. Permanent Residency (Green Card) Petition in the Category of EB2 National Interest Waiver

 Additional EB2 National Interest Waiver application Requirements for USCIS adjudication include:

-- Submit evidence that you seek employment in an area of substantial intrinsic merit.
+- Submit evidence that you seek employment in an area of substantial merit.
 Your employment must be important to the national interests of the U.S. Additionally, the benefits of your employment should be immediately apparent to the national interests of the U.S.

 - Submit evidence related to your ability to perform the duties of the proposed employment position.
 To be considered in the national interest, you should be significantly above that necessary to prove the "prospective national benefit" required of all aliens seeking to qualify as "exceptional."
 Exceptional is defined under the USCIS regulations as "a degree of expertise significantly above that ordinarily encountered in the sciences, arts, or business."